OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 Oscar Wilde’s satire on Victorian life – not least its trivialities – was given a highly commercial Anglo-American makeover by director Oliver Parker.
-Thanks to the cast, which includes Colin Firth, Rupert Everett, Reese Witherspoon, Frances O’Connor, and Judi Dench, the wit is razor-sharp.
+Thanks to the cast, which includes Colin Firth, Rupert Everett, Reese Witherspoon, Frances O’Connor and Judi Dench, the wit is razor-sharp.
 The romances are silly, of course, but that doesn’t make them untruthful.

-This Christmas-time classic – a compendium of stories showing different aspects of love – stars the likes of Colin Firth, Emma Thompson, Keira Knightley, Alan Rickman, Hugh Grant, Laura Linney, Bill Nighy, and Liam Neeson.
+This Christmastime classic – a compendium of stories showing different aspects of love – stars the likes of Colin Firth, Emma Thompson, Keira Knightley, Alan Rickman, Hugh Grant, Laura Linney, Bill Nighy and Liam Neeson.
 Not every story is tied up neatly at the end – one sign that writer-director Richard Curtis lives (actually) in the real world.

 An unabashedly romantic and inspirational sports film, Wimbledon tells the story of an ageing tennis player (Paul Bethany) who believes he’s no longer capable of competing at the top level.
-His will to win returns when he and an up-and-coming star (Kristen Dunst) fall in love.
+His will to win returns when he and an up-and-coming star (Kirsten Dunst) fall in love.
 Bethany’s character was inspired by the Croatian Goran Ivanišević, who in 2001 became the only player to have won the Wimbledon men’s singles title as a wild card entry.

 Adapted from the popular David Nicholls novel, One Day is about the relationship between two friends.
 The story picks up with them every 15 July for 18 years after they graduate from Edinburgh University.
 Emma Morley, played by American actor Anne Hathaway, and Dexter Mayhew, played by British actor Jim Sturgess, have a mostly platonic relationship, but the tone of the film is romantic.